JensDyvik/simple-fab-hydroponics/README.md

 *June 2022*

-System and 3D design by [Knut Klo](http://klo.no/), additional design ideas by [Haakon Karlsen Jr](https://www.vikingcabins.com/copy-of-amenities) and Jens Dyvik

-### What it is

-Techniques and design files for static hydroponic growing of salad or other pants in a Fab Lab
+Techniques and design files for static hydroponic growing of salad or other pants in a Fab Lab.
+System and 3D design by [Knut Klo](http://klo.no/), additional design ideas by [Haakon Karlsen Jr](https://www.vikingcabins.com/copy-of-amenities) and Jens Dyvik.

 ![](img/salat.gif)
 Growth of a lettuce pant